-He stared at me, as if I had gone senile.
+He gazed at me, as if I had gone senile.
 “And you think the company will wait for you to be sure?”

-“I’m sure about this one – they won’t.
-And that’s fine.
+“I’m sure it won’t.
+But, that’s fine.
 I may actually never join back the corporate world, to tell you the truth.”

-“I’m sorry, man,” he said, sighing, “I tried to hold it for as long as I could.
-But…” he broke off, and went quiet for a few seconds in keeping with the emotion – an act I knew so well – and then he let it out.
-“Umm… boss was saying… asking, you know… if you’d be willing to talk to your clients, one last time?”
+“I’m sorry, man.”
+He sighed.
+“I tried to hold it for as long as I could.
+Called you as well.
+But…” he broke off, and went quiet for a few seconds, before letting out the reason he had come for.
+“Anyway… boss was saying… asking, you know… if you’d be willing to talk to your clients, one last time?”

-“Just to reassure them.
-‘Cause some of them, you know, especially your big ones, are talking about shifting their accounts out.
+“Just to reassure them, I think.
+Some of them, you know, especially your big ones, are talking about shifting their accounts out.
 And most are not trading half as much as they used to.”

-“Why don’t you let them breathe, then?”
+“Why don’t you let them breathe for some time, then?”
 I said, annoyed.
-“We’d squeezed them enough already, I think.”
+“The market is down, and we’d squeezed them enough already, I think.”

 “Oh please.
 You don’t wanna help.
 Don’t.
 Just don’t go all ethical about it now that you’re no longer in the business.”

 “Fair point,” I said, “none of my business, anyway.”
 I sat back, and drank some water.
 “So?
-It’s you they’ve given all my clients?”
+It’s you they’ve given all my clients to?”

 He nodded.
-“I wish they hadn’t,” he said, getting up, and then marched over to the fridge and returned holding the beer cans.
-“They won’t trade, they won’t meet me.
+“Yeah.
+Wish they hadn’t,” he said, getting up.
+He marched over to the fridge and returned with the beer cans.
+“They won’t trade.
+They won’t meet me.
 What good are they?”
-He eyed me, full of accusation.
+He stared at me, eyes full of accusation.

 He let the hissing sound from the beer can be his response as he pulled it open and put it to his mouth, while I thought about ways to push him out without being flat-out rude.

-“I still can’t believe it,” he said, after a while, pulling me out of my reverie.
+“I still can’t believe it,” he said, at last, pulling me out of my reverie.

 “What?
 My clients not meeting you?”

-“No,” he said, between his clenched teeth.
+“No,” he said, through his clenched teeth.
 “Can’t believe that you could take such a big step without consulting me.
 I could’ve helped you out, you know, to gain back your perspective.”

 “And that was a mistake you shouldn’t be so proud of.”

+I laughed.
 “Oh, yes!
-I’ll regret that all my life, not having consulted you.”
-I laughed.
+I’ll live to regret that all my life, not having consulted you.”

-“Laugh all you want,” he said, the smugness on his face fading away, “but you know I’m way better than you are.”
-Then lifting his butt, he pulled out his wallet from the back pocket.
+“Laugh all you want,” he hit back, “but you know I’m way better than you are.”
+Then lifting his butt, he pulled out his wallet.
 “See.”
 He flashed his new visiting card in my face, to prove his point.
 “I’ve taken another promotion.”

 I looked at it, and couldn’t help smiling.
 “It’s not the same I left behind, by any chance?”
 I said, flicking him a glance.
 “The promotion?”

 His face went red.
-“It wasn’t yours to leave behind,” he snapped, glaring at me.
+“It wasn’t yours to leave behind.”

-He suddenly seemed to have fallen short of breath, his mouth opening to say something and then closing, before he jerked his head away.
-It was only after he had emptied the can with short angry gulps that he turned to face me again.
+He suddenly seemed to have fallen short of breath, his mouth opened to say something, then closed, before he jerked his head away.
+Only after he had emptied the can with short angry gulps did he turn to face me again.

-“You’re fucking jealous,” he hissed, snatching up the second can from the table and opening it.
-“True, it’s the same promotion.
-But you see… YOU RAN AWAY!
+“You’re f**king jealous,” he said, snatching up the second can from the table and opening it.
+“That’s what you are.
+Yes, it’s the same promotion.
+But you see… you ran away!
 Didn’t you?
 Proving it was a mistake selecting you in the first place.
 So what’s your problem if they rectified it, and chose the more deserving person, at last?”